PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Welcome to return to the roundtable to join Q&A session starting from 2:30 pm.

-All soft drinks and disserts at Duck House are at expense of OCC.
+All soft drinks and desserts at Duck House are at expense of OCC.

 ### 3:00 pm - 3:30 pm Break and more Social Time